 Someone else who has EDS recently described the everyday struggle we have, as a healthy person constantly being on a treadmill.

 "Everything you can do without thinking, such as sitting up, standing up, or getting a shower, takes 10x more effort for

 And after I have exerted myself, I feel as is I have just been running on a treadmill.
 That is how I feel everyday, to varying degrees.
 I physically push myself every day; but sometimes its just too much to ask of my body, so I have to just lie there, hardly able to move."

 A lot of my symptoms overlap, infections, POTS and EDS can cause you to need a lot of sleep, POTS and EDS can cause weakness and make you extremely tired, cause gastro problems etc. A lot of the time it is hard to know what symptom to attribute to which problem.

 But it makes finding disability aids much harder!

-This is another picture showing good hight comparison, my friend was closely examining my necklace.
+This is another picture showing good height comparison, this was in 2008 at Art College where my friend was closely examining my necklace.

-This is a photo from 2011 when I could still walk, it features me (tall) next to a soft toy camel (very tall!)
+This is a photo from 2011 when I was still able to walk short distances but I had to pay for expensive taxis in London.
+This photo features me (tall) next to a soft toy camel (very tall!) in Hamleys.